 What are pantry pests?

 Pantry pests are pests like weevils, beetles, and moths that live and breed around or even in stored food items.
+This makes your Oklahoma kitchen pantry an ideal location.
 To make matters worse, they multiply rapidly, ensuring an infestation can spin out of control.

 Hard Shell Ground Beetles